StellarisChain/stellaris-wallet/README.md

         ---

         #### `send`
-        **Overview**: The `send` sub-command is used to initiate a transaction on the Denaro blockchain.
-This sub-command allows users to send Denaro to a specified address.
+        **Overview**: The `send` sub-command is used to initiate a transaction on the Stellaris blockchain.
+This sub-command allows users to send Stellaris to a specified address.

         *Note: The source of funds for the transaction (the sender) can be specified in two ways: either by using an address that is associated with a wallet file, or directly via a private key that corresponds to a particular address.*